 Having acquired a degree in psychology and a diploma in child psychology, I have come to realize that this battle comes as part and parcel of raising kids.
 Therefore, instead of trying to win over a certain situation and emphasizing counter control, we must emphasize cooperation and try to find a middle ground, even if that means altering or perhaps adapting our parenting style to fit our child and his needs.
 We must adapt to a style that works for us and for our kids, as there is no one “right way” to raise a child.

 Does that leave you confused?
 Well, don’t be.
 Because that’s the last thing your child wants.
-Speaking from personal experience, I believe that the two absolutely important traits for any parent are flexibility and respectfulness in order to deal with such behaviour.
-It’s important to not only understand and encourage, but also to respect their individuality.
+Speaking from personal experience, I believe that the two absolutely important traits for any parent are flexibility and respectfulness in order to deal with such behavior.
+It’s important to not only understand and encourage but also to respect their individuality.
 They are kids for us but in their heads, they are just individuals driven by curiosity.
-Praising them time and again, understanding their behaviour, reasoning with them, allowing them to communicate by asking open-ended questions, and staying calm are a few ways you can effectively deal with what we call the threenager phase.
-This can be applied to any form of temper tantrum at any age whatsoever.
+Praising them time and again, understanding their behavior, reasoning with them, allowing them to communicate by asking open-ended questions, and staying calm are a few ways you can effectively deal with what we call the threenager phase.
+This can be applied to any form of a temper tantrum at any age whatsoever.